Lockam1/FarmBot2020/Readme.md

  - plug and power on machine of choice.
  - connect the machine via USB cable to the computer.
  - In the GRBL software the the machine should automatically connect and the 'send, pause and abort' buttons should be available.
+ - If GRBL software dosnt connect open device manager(windows) and find the com port the usb is conneted to.
+ - Then go into GRBL, click Service, then settings, the connection and type in the correct port.
  - Use the above buttons to control the machine.